Print Advertising for the Marketing of Photonics and Laser Technology Products

 For Whom is Print Advertising a Good Option?

 At this point, many people may decide that they cannot afford it.
 Be careful, however, to avoid a serious error.
-The central question on marketing activities is not really whether or not you can afford them, but whether or not they are worth the money.
+The central question on marketing activities is not really whether you can afford them, but whether they are worth the money.
 If you do something which is costly but generates high profits well above the level of the costs, it would obviously be stupid to say that you cannot afford it – unless the problem is that you simply do not have the money before the profits come in.
-And there is of course always the risk that the profits will be lower than expected.
+And there is, of course, always the risk that the profits will be lower than expected.
 Besides, a large company may easily afford some expensive ads, but may only waste money with them.

 The actual reason why print advertising is tentatively better suited for large companies is not that they can afford it.
 It is rather that they can draw more benefits from it!
 Imagine a large distributor, selling many high-value products in a large geographical area; such a company can enormously profit from a print advertising campaign which raises its standing as a well-known and hopefully reliable provider.
 The advertising does not need to be very targeted because they cover a wide range of products.
 On the other hand, a smaller and much more specialized company may not substantially profit from such a wide-range campaign, where most of the targeted people have no interest in their particular offers.